Steve Tambellini: After retirement

 After his retirement from hockey, he was hired by the Canucks as the director of public and media relations and remained with the franchise until July 2008.
 In 1997, he would be promoted to senior vice-president of hockey operations.
 In 1998 his position would change again, this time to the vice-president of player personnel.
 In this position he would oversee player development and professional player scouting, until eventually being named assistant general manager to Dave Nonis and to Mike Gillis after Nonis was fired by the Canucks on April 14, 2008.

 In 2002, he was the director of player personnel for the gold medal winning Canadian Olympic Men's Ice Hockey Team at the 2002 Winter Olympics.
 He would be rewarded again, being named the director of player personnel for both the 2003 World Junior Ice Hockey Championships as well as the 2004 World Cup of Hockey.

 In 2004, he was inducted into the British Columbia Hockey Hall of Fame.

 On July 31, 2008, he was named general manager of the Edmonton Oilers after the Oilers promoted Kevin Lowe to president of hockey operations.

 On April 13, 2013, he was fired by the Edmonton Oilers, and was replaced by Craig MacTavish.
 The Anaheim Ducks hired Tambellini as a part-time scout on November 21, 2013.

 Personal life

 His father, Addie Tambellini, helped the Trail Smoke Eaters win the 1961 World Ice Hockey Championships, the last Canadian amateur team to do so.
 His oldest son, Jeff Tambellini, was drafted 27th overall by the Los Angeles Kings in the 2003 NHL Entry Draft.
 Jeff is now following in his grandfather's foot steps becoming the head coach and general manager of the Trail Smoke Eaters of the BCHL in 2018.
-His youngest son Adam Tambellini, was drafted by the New York Rangers 65th overall in the 2013 NHL Draft and currently plays for Rogle BK of the Swedish Hockey League.
+His youngest son Adam Tambellini, was drafted by the New York Rangers 65th overall in the 2013 NHL Draft and currently plays for HC Davos of the Swiss National League.